Skip to Content

 A Few Select Boston Hotels For Families

 The pool is on the small side but deep enough for adults.
 The water was pretty chilly on both visits and, especially in the winter, we really wished they had a hot tub alongside it.
-But any pool is a good pool as far as Tween Traveler is concerned so we were happy with the choice.
+But any pool is a good pool as far as Tween Traveler is concerned and we were happy with the choice.

 We didn’t bother shelling out for hotel breakfast because local coffee chain Flour Bakery & Café had a store across the street we like their quite good croissants, chocolate brioche and scones.
 They have egg sandwiches and avocado toast if you want something more.

-It has a Starbucks in the lobby and all of Fort Point’s restaurants and coffee bars right nearby as well as its parks and attractions.
+It has a Starbucks in the lobby and all of Fort Point’s restaurants and coffee bars are right nearby as well as its parks and attractions.
 There’s a T stop down the block.
 You can walk to Faneuil Hall in about 20-to-25 minutes and a T to Boston Common takes less time than that.

 The North Station and Haymarket train stations are right nearby, which give you a choice of several train lines and made it easy to get around the city.
 The Childrens Museum, New England Aquarium and Tea Party Experience are a ten-minute train ride.

 There’s a valet, which is worth taking advantage of if you’ll be using your car during your stay.
-If you plan to do without your car there’s a public garage nearby where you can self-park fiarly inexpensively.
+If you plan to do without your car there’s a public garage nearby where you can self-park fairly inexpensively.

-A nearby garage said it was $30 after four hours and up to 24 hours.
-But the very fine print noted that a new day begins daily at 5:00 A.M.
-So when we picked up our car at 10:00 in the morning we had a $60 table ($30 for overnight and $30 for the five hours from 5:00 to 10:00 A.M.).
+A nearby garage said it was $30 for up to 24 hours.
+But a new day begins daily at 5:00 A.M.
+When we picked up our car at 10:00 in the morning we had a $60 tab ($30 for overnight and $30 for the five hours from 5:00 to 10:00 A.M.).
 We felt pretty burned.

 More Travel Ideas: